JerryX1110/RPCMVOS/README.md

 **This repo is a preview version.
 More details will be added later.
 Welcome to starts ⭐ & comments 💹 & collaboration 😀 !!**

+'''
+**Due to some policies in MsrA, the code will be released again after review.**
+'''

 ## Abstract
 **Error propagation** is a general but crucial problem in **online semi-supervised video object segmentation**.
 We aim to **suppress error propagation through a correction mechanism with high reliability**.